-Account Profile Form(s): A copy of the account profile corm will be sent to the Business Administrator and PI via email.
-Once completed and fully signed, the information needs to be sent to Cozette Turner.
-Cosette will notify SRS once the process is complete.
+Account Profile Form(s): The PI shall route and submit the account profile eform once they received the number from SRS.
+Once completed and fully signed, the information needs to be sent to Cozette Turner, who will notify SRS once the process is complete.